-LEAD Fellowship is an one-year intensive leadership development program that consists of lectures from CoaH elders and guest speakers, a comprehensive curriculum, small group discussion, mentorship, and service.
+LEAD Fellowship is a nine month intensive leadership development program that consists of lectures from CoaH elders and guest speakers, a comprehensive curriculum, small group discussion, mentorship, and service.

 The elders at CoaH want to take leadership development seriously.
-While we are still a young church of around six years old, the Lord has given us so much potential to develop leaders to serve in this local church and in churches around the world.
 We believe we have a biblical mandate to disciple and equip God’s people to lead God’s church.

 We want to develop both men and women as leaders.
 Ideally, the LEAD fellowship will function with equal numbers of men and women.
-While the Bible is clear that the office of “elder” is designed for men, we see developing female leaders in the local church to be a responsibility that too few churches prioritize.
+We see developing female leaders in the local church to be a responsibility that too few churches prioritize.